Skip to main content

-You will feel a range of emotions when you are told you have a terminal illness or when you are waiting to find out about a diagnosis.
+You may feel a range of emotions when you are told you have a terminal illness or when you are waiting to find out about a diagnosis.

-Finding information can help you and the people who matter most to you to understand what is happening and to be prepared for what happens.
+Finding information can help you, and the people who matter most to you, understand what is happening and to be prepared for what happens.

 A medical illness that cannot be cured, or adequately treated, and is expected to result in death is called a terminal illness.
 Your health professional will explain to you whether your illness is terminal or not.